FadhilPM/ip/README.md

 # Bezdelnik

-This is a greenfield Java project based on a template named after the Java mascot _Duke_.
+[Bezdelnik (en: Layabout)](https://www.youtube.com/watch?v=Aa4mlE4VlVk) is a greenfield Java project based on a template named after the Java mascot _Duke_.
 Given below are instructions on how to use it.

 ## Setting up in Intellij